roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 The PageLines Base theme, is a free child theme available from the PageLines Store which will never receive an update, as its been designed as a base for you to create your very own child themes, as well customizing PageLines DMS.

-A child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme, without the need to modify core files.
-Because of this, the Base child theme is considered the most professional method for customizations and here are a few reasons why:
+The Base child theme is considered the most professional method for customizations and here are a few reasons why:

 * Supports custom CSS via the `style.css` file
 * Supports hooks via the `functions.php` file